kem406/MATH-E23C/math23c_bot.md

 ## Arguments

-**data**  provide the function with your dataset csv file.
+**data** - Provide the function with your dataset csv file.
 If left blank, the function will prompt you to select the file in your folder.

-**tt**  the "time" between each step.
+**tt** - The "time" between each step.
 Not necessarily 1:1 with seconds.

-**bar** set as TRUE if you want barplots of your data.
+**bar** - Set as TRUE if you want barplots of your data.

-**dist**
+**dist** - Set as TRUE if you want to test the fitting of a gamma and normal distribution to every column in your data.

-perm
+**perm** - Set as TRUE if you want to do a permutation test involving two columns of data.

-table
+**table** - Set as TRUE if you want contingency tables of your data.

-scatter
+**scatter** - Set as TRUE if you want to see a scatterplot between every two columns in your dataset, in both orders.

-ctree
+**ctree** - Set as TRUE if you want to make a prediction using a decision tree.

-neuralnet
+**neuralnet** - Set as TRUE if you want to make a prediction using a neural net.

-col1
+**col1** -

-col2
+**col2** -

-val1
+**val1** -

 val2